ExploreASL/ExploreASL/README.md

 ## Installation

-To use **ExploreASL** within Matlab, you can download a stable release version from the [GitHub releases section](https://github.com/ExploreASL/ExploreASL/releases) or from [Zenodo](https://zenodo.org/record/3905263).
+To use **ExploreASL** within Matlab, you can download a stable release version from the [GitHub releases section](https://github.com/ExploreASL/ExploreASL/releases) or from [Zenodo](https://doi.org/10.5281/zenodo.7702237).
+Alternatively the software can also be found on [Dockerhub](https://hub.docker.com/r/exploreasl/xasl).
 Navigate within Matlab to the **ExporeASL** directory, to make **ExploreASL** the current working directory.
 To start ExploreASL from Matlab, type:

 ```
 ExploreASL